Loving Tina? us on GitHub0.0k

 The earlier you validate, the less time you’ll spend debugging larger combined changes later.

-AI is fast and confident, sometimes a bit too much.
+AI is fast and confident, sometimes overly so.
 It may:

 • Rename things that shouldn’t be touched